Skip to content

 Is your apartment fighting your brain?
 Let's call a truce.

-For the first two years after I moved out, I thought I was just messy.
+For the first three years of my marriage, I thought I was just messy.

-My housemates seemed to have everything in order — easy to find, labeled, clean.
+My wife always seemed to have her stuff organized, easy to find, labeled, and clean.
 Meanwhile, I struggled to keep my closet floor free of laundry, or remove the cups of water that accumulated on my nightstand like a hydration graveyard.

 I blamed my Late-Diagnosed ADHD brain for simply not "trying harder."
 It wasn't until I started treating my home like an accessibility tool built to carry the cognitive load that things clicked.
 As CHADD (Children and Adults with ADHD) (opens in a new tab) explains, the problem wasn't that I was lazy.
 The problem was that standard interior design—recessed lighting, open concept echoes, beige everything—is practically designed to assault a neurodivergent nervous system, leading directly to metabolic burnout.